EAS-ATTEST/ATTEST-Testsystem/doc/testsystem.rst

 Bootstrap Script
 ================

-The bootstrap script bootstrap.sh automate the build and start of the test system.
+The bootstrap script automates the build and start of the test system.
 The test system needs access to the PicoScopes and MSP430 boards connected via USB to the host.
 The script builds the test system container if it does not exist, builds the device connection string based on the USB devices present at the host, and starts the test system container.
 The script runs the container in detached mode.
 That means the test system no longer uses the terminal after the build process and runs in the background.
 To reattach the terminal to the test system, use the following command:

 .. code-block::